-The Colleges Senior Staff Remuneration Code was reviewed by the Remuneration Committee on 5 February 2019 and adopted by the Corporation on 26 March 2019 and was fully implemented in 2019/20.
+The Colleges Senior Staff Remuneration Code was reviewed by the Remuneration Committee on 5 February 2019 and adopted by the Corporation on 26 March 2019 and is fully implemented.
 On 29 October 2019 the Corporation agreed a Remuneration of Senior Post Holders Policy together with amendments to the Remuneration Committee Terms of Reference.
-The 2019/20 Remuneration Committee Annual Report was presented to the Corporation on 20 October 2020.
+The 2020/21 Remuneration Committee Annual Report was presented to the Corporation on 19th October 2021.